 If you make missteps or fail to shop for a better price, it’ll sting month after month, not just once.

 Remember, real estate agents influence lender choice for nearly half of home buyers.
-Wouldn’t you rather make the choice yourself?
+Wouldn’t you rather make that choice yourself?

 (photo: Javi Sánchez de la viña)